soda3x/fdmm-server/README.md

-# Food Decision Making Machine
+# Food Decision Making Machine - Server

+Server component for the FDMM webapp, see [here](https://github.com/soda3x/food-decision-making-machine) for the client component.

 ## Usage